Professional Evidence (Government and Policy) (11237.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-There is no set textbooks for this unit.
+There is no set textbook for this unit.
 Required readings will be made available via Canvas site and library site.

 Students are expected to attend and contribute to the class discussions each week.